 The demand for coffee in China has been growing so rapidly analysts have a hard time gauging it though estimates have been a growth of about twenty percent annually for the last two years.

 The vast untapped market of China is just getting started, and Starbucks has announced plans for 1,000 stores there and is indeed fueling the rapid growth rate for coffee demand (they have a 70% market share in the country).

-Some say that the Chinese are favoring these fine coffee drinks in part to emulate Americans and Europeans, and China’s growing middle class can now afford the affordable luxury of premium gourmet Arabica coffee including specialty coffee drinks like Lattes and Cappuccinos.
+Some say that the Chinese are favoring these fine coffee drinks in part to emulate Americans and Europeans, and China's growing middle class can now afford the affordable luxury of premium gourmet Arabica coffee including specialty coffee drinks like Lattes and Cappuccinos.
 Recent coffee auctions actually show that premium coffee companies in China, Japan, South Korea and Vietnam are outbidding their North American and European counterparts for the best-of-the-best beans.

 Starbucks recently signed a deal to begin entering the India market and Brazil's demand for coffee is growing so fast it is set to surpass U.S. coffee consumption by next year and become the world's number one coffee consumer.